praekeltfoundation/vumi/docs/intro/tutorial01.rst

 .. note:: Philosophy

     A complete Vumi instance consists of a *transport worker* and an *application worker* which are managed as seperate processes.
-A *transport worker* is responsible for sending messages to and receiving messages.
+A *transport worker* is responsible for sending messages to and receiving messages from some communications medium.
 An *application worker* processes messages from a transport worker and sends replies.

 Start the Telnet transport worker by executing the following command::